Hamza Choudhury: Personal life

 Choudhury can speak Sylheti with a good degree of fluency.
 Choudhury is a Sunni Muslim, and attended evening madrasa during his youth.
 He has stated that before leaving the changing room for a match, he recites parts of the Qur'an in Arabic such as the Throne Verse and various duas.

 In April 2019, Choudhury apologised for his historical tweets about race and suicide.
 He was later charged with misconduct by the FA, and fined £5,000 and put on an educational course.

 Choudhury and his wife have three children born in 2018, 2020, and 2023.

-On 19 January 2024, Choudhury was caught drink driving on the wrong side of the road in West Bridgford after leaving his phone behind in a restaurant.
+On 19 January 2024, Choudhury was caught drunk driving on the wrong side of the road in West Bridgford after leaving his phone behind in a restaurant.
 He was given a driving ban and was fined £20,000 by Nottingham Magistrates' Court.

 After winning in the 2021 FA Cup final, Choudhury and his teammate Wesley Fofana both celebrated draped in the flag of Palestine, during the 2021 Israel–Palestine crisis.
 In October 2023, Choudhury used the phrase "from the river to the sea" on X in the wake of the Gaza war.
 The Football Association later wrote to clubs to ask their players not to use the phrase on social media.

+In 2024, Choudhury won the Sports Personality of the Year award at the Asian Achievers Awards for his achievements and contribution to professional football in the UK.

+In November 2025, Choudhury was appointed as the brand ambassador for the mobile financial service bKash, succeeding actor Afran Nisho.